BerkeleyLab/matcha/doc/ai4dev/README.md

 * In your first prompt, attach test-suite.F90 with the lines from `module procedure laplacian` to `end procedure laplacian` removed.
 If the LLM rejects ".F90" file extensions, change the name to "test-suite.txt".
-  Appened following to the prompt: "Inserting a correct response to this prompt into the subdmodule `subdomain_s` and then compiling and running the attached program must generate output indicating that all tests pass."
+  Append following to the prompt: "Inserting a correct response to this prompt into the subdmodule `subdomain_s` and then compiling and running the attached program must generate output indicating that all tests pass."
 * In subsequent iterations, if replacing the laplacian procedure with the